LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 Depends.
 -If you have enough damage, please solo farm in Hot Time to maximize your acquisition of exp & items.
 Try pull 3-4 monsters together, use soulshots.

--If you are tank/heal and dont have enough damage, try party up with 1-2 to farm monsters.
+-If you are tank/healer and dont have enough damage, try party up with 1-2 to farm monsters.
 5 man party is not always the best option - teamates will share your Hot Time exp and item drop lol.

 #### 2.3 Efficient Field Hunting/Farming**
 Field hunting/farming is the most important way of getting resource in this game.
 I spent 10+ hrs on afk field farming per day, which potentially can give me sub-quest scrolls, codex, few adena, runes, upgrade stones, enhancement scrolls, Maphr's protection and so on.
 Among these stuffs, the main purpose of field farming is to get enough **sub-quest scrolls & codex**.

 ##### 2.3.1 How should i choose the spot for afk field farming?
 Step 1, find a monster near your level to farm.
 Step 2, move to the spot of monsters & find a place got few ppl and surrounded by target monsters.
-Step 3, start auto mode to test for a few minutes - to check whether you will die/whether you farm too slowly(Monster-clearance speed << Monster-revive speed)
+Step 3, start auto mode to test for a few minutes - to check whether you will die/whether you farm too slowly(Monster-clearance speed << Monster-revive speed) or the other way round/....
 Step 4, adjust your spot/party up/change to another monster spot/... according to your test result in step 3.

 ##### 2.3.2 Should i party up for field hunting?
-Similary to Hot time farming, please refer to 2.2.2 .
+Similary to Hot time farming, if your have enough damage, just solo farm.
+If damage not enough, then party up.
+Do remember your party members will share the drop items.

-##### 2.3.3 I found that overnight field farming waste many red/blue potions.
+##### 2.3.3 I found that overnight field farming waste many HP/MP potions.
 Worth or not?
 Definitely worth it.
-There are some ways to reduce the cost.
+There are some ways to reduce the cost of HP/MP potions.

-If you are DPS, try change sub-attribute of weapon/necklace/.. to get HP-Drain.
+If you are DPS, try change sub-stats of weapon/necklace/.. to get HP-Drain so as to save HP potions.
-If you are Mage, try to get MP Reg attribute.
+If you are Mage, try to get MP Reg sub-stats & soul stone sub-attribute so as to save MP potions.
-If you are Tank, ...party up maybe...
+If you are Tank, ...party up maybe...the damage may not be enough even you can tank.

+However, do have a long-term view and don't anyhow change the sub-stats just for cost-saving because it is really expensvie....

 ### 3.How to farm more adena?
 **--> Sub-quest Scrolls & Sell Unnecessary Items**